About Physician Coach Gail Gazelle MD, MCC

 I underwent training and certification at the Coaches Training Institute, one of the foremost coach training programs internationally.
 I attained Professional Certified Coach certification through the International Coach Federation.

-Since then, I’ve coached over 400 physicians and physician leaders, totaling over 4,000 hours of physician coaching, while utilizing a wide variety of evidence-based tools.
+Since then, I’ve coached over 500 physicians and physician leaders, utilizing a wide variety of evidence-based tools.
 I particularly enjoy sharing my expertise in mindfulness and positive psychology, as well as providing engaging, interactive, and insightful keynotes and workshops nationally on physician wellness, burnout, and resilience.

 My professional background